Xilinx/xup_vitis_network_example/README.md

 ### Benchmark

-The following figure depicts the benchmark design, which contains four *benchmark* kernels.
-Each benchmark kernel has two modules, traffic generator and collector
+The following figure depicts the benchmark example design, which contains four *benchmark* kernels.
+Each benchmark kernel has two modules, traffic generator and collector.

 ![](img/udp_network_benchmark.png)

 > **_NOTE:_** the reference clock frequency can change depending on the Alveo card.

-More information about the benchmark kernel in [Benchmark_kernel/README.md](Benchmark_kernel/README.md)
+Find out more information about the benchmark kernel in [Benchmark_kernel/README.md](Benchmark_kernel/README.md)

-The following notebooks demonstrate how to use the benchmark design to measure throughput and latency either point to point or with a switch connection between two Alveo cards.
+The following notebooks demonstrate how to use the benchmark example design to measure throughput and latency either point to point or with a switch connection between two Alveo cards.

 * [vnx-benchmark-throughput](Notebooks/vnx-benchmark-throughput.ipynb)
 * [vnx-benchmark-throughput-switch](Notebooks/vnx-benchmark-throughput-switch.ipynb)